benarnav/benarnav.github.io/posts/bytephase.md

     self._trie = build_trie(self.decode_dict)
 ```

+Comparing `bytephase` to other implementations shows significant gains.
 Despite having 3,000 times more merges, `bytephase` trains faster than a reference pure Python implementation by the AI educator Andrej Karpathy.
 It also uses less than half the memory since Karpathy's implementation requires reading all text into memory.
 It's not a perfect comparison, but does demonstrate the efficiency gains achieved through the C extensions.

 | Tokenizer                | Merges | Training Time (s) | Memory Usage (MB) |
 |--------------------------|--------|------------------:|------------------:|
 | minbpe (Karpathy)   |     10 |            212.31 |            755.58 |
 | bytephase (Arnav)        |  30,000 |            193.86 |            361.48 |

+These numbers were achieved by testing on the [first 10,000 elements](https://huggingface.co/datasets/NeelNanda/pile-10k){:target="_blank" rel="noopener"} of [The Pile](https://pile.eleuther.ai){:target="_blank" rel="noopener"} dataset.
+I'm working on adding more benchmarks and will update this post when those are ready.

 ## Performance Optimization
 One of the key challenges in developing `bytephase` was balancing memory usage and speed.
 To address this, I implemented two distinct encoding modes in the encode method: